alexwelsby/new_portsmouth_weather/readme.md

 - **/create_event start_date:<YYYY:MM:DD|July 7 2023|etc> time_period:<day|week|month> chance_rain:<0-100> chance_snow:<0-100> min_temp:<#, fahrenheit> max_temp:<#, fahrenheit> min_precipitation:<#, inches> max_precipitation:<#, inches> min_cloud_cover:<0-100> max_cloud_cover:<0-100> min_humidity:<0-100> max-humidity:<0-100> min_windspeed:<0-100> max_windspeed:<0-100>**

+Empheral.
 Do note that all 'min' values MUST be less than or equal to their 'max' values or the bot will be unhappy.

 Every argument (except for start_date and time_period) is OPTIONAL!
 If you don't fill an argument, the bot will take the missing argument(s), your start date, and the time period, and fetch the historical minimums and maximums from that time period.